 Because of its many names, the history of the Library Den is less certain than it is for other rooms in Biltmore House—most of which have assigned, well-documented names.

 Dedicated to Dürer

-William B. Osgood Field, a good friend of George Vanderbilt who visited Biltmore many times, mentioned in several letters during an 1896 visit that he would retreat to this room to read or to write a letter to his family, one of which included the following:
+William B. Osgood Field, a good friend of George Vanderbilt who visited Biltmore many times, mentioned in several letters during an 1896 visit that he would retreat to this room to read or to write letters to his family, one of which included the following:

 I have just come in from the end of the Terrace, where I saw the sunset over Piska [sic], and now I am seated in the Dura [sic] room looking over this letter to the mountains in the distance, the French Broad in the Valley and some sheep that are just coming up the slope to shelter for the night.

 Beyond simply being an extension of the Library, Willie’s letters allude to this room’s other notable purpose: to display George Vanderbilt’s prized collection of Albrecht Dürer etchings and woodcuts.